 Your chances of getting stung on the reef are lower than on the shore.
 In stinger season you will always be required to wear a full body stinger suit, only your face and finger tips are exposed.

-I’ve taken my kids out since they were tiny, we didn’t have much luck the first few times, they didn’t fancy the deep water.
+I’ve taken my kids out since they were tiny.
+We didn’t have much luck the first few times, they didn’t fancy the deep water.
 They had fun on the step of the pontoon or boat instead.
-The big fish come right up close to be fed.
-Chef and I had to take it in turns with snorkeling and child watching.
+The big fish come right up close to be fed which thrills most kids.
+Chef and I have had to take it in turns with snorkeling and child watching at times, but still, take them.

 I wrote a post about children meeting an enormous Maori wrasse on the reef, click the link and check out the pictures!.